 Keep the space that they are allowed to explore limited to just a few rooms for the second day too, they already have a lot of new experiences to process so don’t overwhelm them.

-If you work, it would be great to take the first few days off so you can spend this time getting to know your dog and helping them adjust to their new life.
+If you work, it would be great to take the first few days off so you can spend this time getting to know your dog and helping them adjust to their life.

 If possible, you should spend the whole day with them.
 Allow them to come over to you if they’d like to.
 Try out a few tricks to see how much they might already know (or not know).